-- they need to move to take up education or employment and they would suffer significant hardship if they do not do so; - they need to move to recover from the effects of violence, harassment or abuse; - there are other reasons why they would suffer significant hardship if they do not move.
+- they need to move to take up education or employment and they would suffer significant hardship if they do not do so; - tenants of social housing in England who need to move within or to North Hertfordshire for work related reasons such as being closer to their work or taking up a job offer or apprenticeship - in these circumstances the applicant does not need a local connection to the district. - they need to move to recover from the effects of violence, harassment or abuse: - there are other reasons why they would suffer significant hardship if they do not move.